 What exactly am I releasing when I release art work?
 The things I’ve made as a person who makes art.
 I am interested in art, and as part of that interest, I make art.
 I have ideas for art I want to see, art I haven’t seen anywhere before, and so I make the art I want to see.
 And then I release that art so others can see it too.

 It’s interesting regarding confidence in ones art - I make things I want to see, right?
 Why would someone ever tell me that anything I’ve made is “bad”.
 Are they saying that they don’t want to see what I’ve made?
 Okay, so don’t look!
 Or are they saying that what I made shouldn’t exist in the world?
 When someone discourages someone from making something, what is the motivation behind the discouraging?
 Is it to limit people’s exposure to it?
 The person discouraging is promoting their own taste, and as part of this promoting, they are limiting the spread of art they don’t like.
 So what, so there is more room for art they do like?
 And if the person discouraging also makes art, are they then making more room for their own work?

 This is a terrible approach to art.
 Everything should be made because the making of art is people’s manifesting what they want to see.
 Whether something they make has been done before or not, whether we, the audience, like it or not, is irrelevant - for them.
 We have a choice to look at this person’s art or not, to be friends with them or not.
 It’s that simple.

-Promoting art, getting more people to see it, more eyes on the art, is a thing people can wish for and work towards.
-If it ultimately makes them happier to have more people rather than fewer people experience their art, that’s great.
-It’s simply a matter of how much time you wish to spend promoting yourself versus exploring your taste and making more art.
+Promoting ones art, getting more people to see it, more eyes on the art, is a thing people can wish for and work towards.
+If ultimately it makes you happier to have more people rather than fewer people experience your art, that’s great.
+It’s simply a matter of how much time you wish to spend promoting yourself versus exploring your taste and making new art.
 Of course if your art becomes monetarily valuable then people will come running to do the job of promoting your art for you.
 Your art becomes a business, a money pie which others will want a piece of.

 take me home!